 Developers may charge an hourly rate and good WordPress devs will charge at least $100 an hour, with some much more than that.
 It’s more common to set a fixed price for the total build, one that’s based on your project requirements and any advanced customizations you need.
 A website will likely cost at least $500-$1000 for a simple site.

 Where to Find WordPress Developers

-Now you’re clear on what you need from a WordPress developer.
-You have two options, you can either hire someone through a design agency or find a freelancer to work on an ad hoc basis.
+Now you’re clear on what you need from a WordPress developer that you hire.
+You have two options, you can either find someone through a design agency or find a freelancer to work on an ad hoc basis.

 An agency is often a brick and mortar outfit.
 They might be based in a local city or another country — but a real place where design and dev experts create your website.
 These established agencies are perceived to be a lower risk as you have a more personal relationship with the designer.
 They do come at a higher price than freelancers.

 The next option is to outsource your work to talented individuals and businesses worldwide.
 On the plus side, you can see the online portfolio and reviews of the supplier.
 Often, you do not pay unless you are happy.
 Freelancers also tend to be slightly cheaper than agencies.

 And while there is no shortage of freelance WordPress developers.
 The trouble might be finding a good one.
 The best way to recruit a web professional is to stick to reputable sources.
 These include